acui97/GALA-HackOHI-O/README.md

 # Instructions
 $ bundle install

-for the following instruction, use main.rb 1 or main.rb 2.
+For the following instruction, use main.rb 1 or main.rb 2.
 The first option will run continuously and sleep when not processing.
 It will send emails out every morning to anniversary customers at 8 AMThe second option will allow you to select a certain day to test.
 We recommend using any current or future year, and 6/30 to see two anniversary emails.

 $ ruby main.rb 1
 or
 $ ruby main.rb 2